 It quickly became industry practice to use asbestos in power lines, and as a result, most lines and cables are assumed to contain asbestos (unless specifically stated otherwise).

-It’s clear to see that the asbestos-related hazard for power linemen and cablemen is not yet a thing of the past.
+It’s clear to see that the asbestos-related hazards for power linemen and cablemen are not yet things of the past.